peetw/foundation_postgres/monitoring.md

 ``log_min_duration_statement`` parameter sets a minimum statement execution time (ms) that causes a statement to be logged.
 This can be used to log all SQL that take longer than e.g. 10s to be logged.
+A value of 0 will log all queries and their duration, while a value of -1 will disable logging.

 ## Disk usage

 Use ``pg_database_size(name)`` and ``pg_tablespace_size(name)`` to
 display how much space is being used by a database or tablespace.
+Use ``pg_size_pretty`` to get the size in human readable format.

 Example: